jimkinsey/due-soldi/content/blog/books-2016.md

 All the books I read in 2016
 ===
 Well, all the _prose_ books at least.
-I got through a fair few comics as well, but as that's a different (though not totally unrelated) medium I don't count them here.
-I'm working from memory here, so if I give short time to the earlier entries it's due to my age...
+I got through a fair few comics as well, but as that's a different medium I don't count them here.
+I'm working from memory, so if I give short time to the earlier entries it's due to my age...

+This wasn't too bad a year, 22 books is obviously far from the target of one a week I've set myself for most of the last decade, but considering I had a hugely disruptive international removal and took on the task of reading Alan Moore's Jerusalem I think I did fairly well.
+Looking down the list now I have a feeling there's a bigger showing from women authors than usual, which is surely a good thing.

 1: Flow My Tears, the Policeman Said by Philip K. Dick
 ---